yeakubhassan/Clustering-Moving-Entities/README.md

 # Clustering-Moving-Entities
 Clustering is a fundamental problem of spatio-temporal data analysis.
 This project calculates k-MM and k-center clustering for a set of moving entities.
+For, detail problem description, please see: https://drops.dagstuhl.de/opus/volltexte/2020/12269/

 # Algorithms
 * 2-MM Algorithm